HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Also, according to the Council, a typical 35-year-old male stands a 21 percent chance of becoming disabled for three months or longer in his career, with the average being 82 months.
 For a 35-year-old typical female, there’s a 24 percent chance of facing a disability of three months or longer, with 82 months again being the average.

 These policies provide monthly benefits based on your income before becoming disabled to help you cover your living expenses.
-Some even provide these benefits should your disability last until you turn 65, the age of retirement.
+Commonly, these policies provide these benefits should your disability last until you turn 65 or age of retirement.
 Others even last for your lifetime.

 What if, while you’re receiving these monthly payments, you suddenly need a cash infusion, or you decide you’d rather have money in the bank to invest than rely on monthly benefits?
 Can you trade your monthly benefits for a lump sum?

-For all your questions about your LTD policy, including the potential for a buyout, contact me at Victor Peña Law PLLC.
-Located in Fort Lauderdale, Florida, my firm handles cases in any city throughout the country.
+For all your questions about your LTD policy, including the potential for a buyout, contact us at Victor Peña Law PLLC.
+Based out of Fort Lauderdale, Florida, our firm handles cases in any city throughout the country.

 Can You Negotiate a Buyout?